 Well, you remember the story, don't you?
 It did happen.
-The rains did come; but only after Noah and his family (the I'm thinking of Noah.
-He was one of only ones, incidentally, who believed the message) were safely inside the boat.
+The rains did come; but only after Noah and his family (the only ones, incidentally, who believed the message) were safely inside the boat.

 Just because the people laughed didn't mean God could not be trusted to do what He had said He would do.
 Just because the people didn't believe Noah's message didn't make it a false message.
 Because the message was a strange one (it had never rained before, remember?) and it took such a long time before the Flood happened didn't mean that it wouldn't.